After you buy your home, you should be given an 'After Sales' brochure by the agent who deals with post-sales work in your area.

 Renting out your home

 Your home is expected to be your sole residence.
 The Scottish Government will not allow any form of subletting as a general rule.
-Permission to rent out your home is only given in certain limited circumstances – most of the time you won't be allowed to do it.

 Selling your home